10 – I Wonder Why

 # 4 – Donna The Prima Donna

-One of our favorite titled Dion songs has to be “Donna The Prima Donna.”
+One of our favorite Dion songs is “Donna the Prima Donna.”
 The classic Dion song was released in 1963.
-Once again the songwriting team of Dion DiMucci and Ernie Maresca scored a top 10 hit on the Billboard Hot 100.
-The song peaked at the number six spot.
-1963 was the big transition year in the 1960s for music.
-The Beatles released their first album entitled Please Please Me in 1963.
-The Rolling Stones would show up within the year with their debut The Rolling Stones in 1964.
-The musical landscape of rock and roll would change very quickly.
+Once again, the songwriting team of Dion DiMucci and Ernie Maresca scored a top 10 hit on the Billboard Hot 100.
+The song peaked at number six.
+1963 was a pivotal year in the 1960s for music.
+The Beatles released their first album, entitled Please Please Me , in 1963.
+The Rolling Stones would show up within the year with their debut album, The Rolling Stones, in 1964.
+The musical landscape of rock and roll underwent rapid changes.

 # 3 – Ruby Baby

-As we move closer to the number one spot on our Top 10 Dion Songs and Dion And The Belmonts Songs list we turn to the three big ones.
-While “Ruby Baby,” may not have had the cultural impact that “Runaround Sue,” and “The Wanderer,” had, it still stands as one of the best Dion songs ever released.
-Dion had a huge hit with the song in 1962.
-Promoted by Columbia Records Dion’s cover of Jerry Leiber and Mike Stoller’s song hit number two on the Billboard Hot 100 in 1962.
+As we move closer to the number one spot on our Top 10 Dion Songs and Dion And The Belmonts Songs list, we turn to the three big ones.
+While “Ruby Baby” may not have had the cultural impact that “Runaround Sue” and “The Wanderer” had, it still stands as one of the best Dion songs ever released.
+Dion had a massive hit with the song in 1962.
+Promoted by Columbia Records, Dion’s cover of Jerry Leiber and Mike Stoller’s song hit number two on the Billboard Hot 100 in 1962.

-“Ruby Baby,” is a song that has been covered by many artists over the years.
-The song has been covered by a long list of diverse artists including Donald Fagan of Steely Dan, Donald “Buck Dharma” Roeser of Blue Oyster Cult fame, and other legendary artists such as Mitch Ryder, The Beach Boys, Bobby Rydell.
+“Ruby Baby” is a song that numerous artists have covered over the years.
+The song has been covered by a long list of diverse artists, including Donald Fagan of Steely Dan, Donald “Buck Dharma” Roeser of Blue Oyster Cult fame, and other legendary artists such as Mitch Ryder, The Beach Boys, and Bobby Rydell.
 Bobby Darwin and many more.

 # 2 – Runaround Sue

 We would argue that there is probably no one alive on this planet over the age of 35 who has not heard Dion’s “Runaround Sue.”
 The song is pop culture!
-Dion’s “Runaround Sue.” was released in September of 1961.
-The song “Runaround Sue.” hit number one on the Billboard Hot 100.
-It was also a number-one song in the countries of Canada and New Zealand.
-It was a top 20 hit in the United Kingdom and hit number two in the land down under.
-The song “Runaround Sue.” was written by Dion Dion and Ernie Maresca.
+Dion’s “Runaround Sue” was released in September 1961.
+The song “Runaround Sue” hit number one on the Billboard Hot 100.
+It was also a number one song in Canada and New Zealand.
+It was a top 20 hit in the United Kingdom and reached number two in Australia.
+The song “Runaround Sue” was written by Dion Dion and Ernie Maresca.

 # 1 – The Wanderer

-It was tough to choose between Dion’s “Runaround Sue,” and “The Wanderer,” for the number one position on our Top 10 Dion Songs list.
-On any given day we could flip the order.
-Dion’s legendary song “The Wanderer,” was originally released as the B side to the song “The Majestic.”
+It was tough to choose between Dion’s “Runaround Sue” and “The Wanderer” for the number one position on our Top 10 Dion Songs list.
+On any given day, we could flip the order.
+Dion’s legendary song “The Wanderer” was initially released as the B side to the song “The Majestic.”
 Talk about a record company getting it wrong.

 Top ten Dion & the Belmonts — but half on your list are without the Belmonts. ??